 Rescue Ranch recently spoke to Kevin Mancebo, the 25-year veteran Cal Fire firefighter who rescued Ash, the white Lava Fire puppy we’ve been posting all over social media.
-So many of you have been asking about how he was found, we are happy to be able to bring you his story in this post.
+So many of you have been asking for his story, I am happy to be able to bring it to you in this post.

 Kevin found Ash early on Tuesday, June 29, 2021, after the Lava Fire had blazed through Juniper Valley.
 He was Strike Team Leader for the area that day, assigned to supervise the work of several bulldozers in the construction of a fire line.